CrossOmics/Lotus/docs/api/preprocessing_compat.rst

 Complete Function List
 ----------------------

-All functions from ``scanpy.pp`` are available in ``lotus.pp``.
+All preprocessing functions are available in ``lotus.pp``.
 Functions marked with ⚙️ are also available as high-level wrappers in ``lotus.workflows``, which we recommend for standard preprocessing workflows.
 For advanced features like batch correction and doublet detection, use the building blocks API directly.

 **Quality Control Functions:**